ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This is committed when an appeal to authority is made, but the authority in question is outside the scope of their expertise.

+>Peter is a great plumber.
+When asked about some health product, he said, that he extensively
->“Pedro extensively studied and reviewed the efficacy of Kidneyaid Capsules, and asserted that they
+>studied and reviewed the efficacy of Kidneyaid Capsules, and asserted that the product indeed
->indeed improve kidney health.”
+>improves kidney health.”

-Pedro, however, is not qualified professional to study and review health products, nor does he have any substantial experience prior to conducting such a study.
+Peter, however, is not qualified professional to study and review health products, nor does he have any substantial experience prior to conducting such a study.